The Spirit (1987 film): Planned storylines

-In addition to writing the pilot, de Souza also crafted outlines for future story lines for The Spirit such as The Spirit taking on an impostor framing The Spirit for his crimes or the spirit taking on an illegal animal experimentation ring.
+In addition to writing the pilot, de Souza also crafted outlines for future story lines for The Spirit such as The Spirit taking on an impostor framing The Spirit for his crimes or the Spirit taking on an illegal animal experimentation ring.
 Additionally, Laura M. Robinson's P'Gell Roxton was meant to be a recurring antagonist.

 Release

-While the film was shot as a pilot for a potential The Spirit TV series for ABC's 1986 Fall Schedule, during production ABC experienced a change in ownership with many of the executives who'd shepherded the project now gone from the company and new management found the pilot "too offbeat and morbid" and shelved the pilot without even setting up any test screenings.
+While the film was shot as a pilot for a potential The Spirit TV series for ABC's 1986 Fall Schedule, during production ABC experienced a change in ownership, with the network having been bought by Capital Cities Communications in January of 1986, with many of the executives who'd shepherded the project now gone from the company and new management found the pilot "too offbeat and morbid" and shelved the pilot without even setting up any test screenings.
 The creative team tried to rescue the pilot by holding a screening at the 1986 San Diego Comic-Con as well as circulating a "Save the Spirit" petition whose signatories included Paul Dini, Peter David, and Len Wein.
-ABC eventually aired the pilot on July 31, 1987, but did so with little fanfare and well past the point where series pickup was a possibility.
+ABC eventually aired the pilot on July 31, 1987 where it was followed by an airing of National Lampoon's Class Reunion, but did so with little fanfare and well past the point where series pickup was a possibility.
+The film was, was however, broadcast in various European markets where it performed significantly better.

-The Spirit was released on DVD on October 15, 2013 as part of the Warner Archive Collection.
+The Spirit was released on DVD on October 15, 2013, as part of the Warner Archive Collection.

 Reception

 In a review for The New York Times, John Corry wrote "The Spirit wants very much to be good-humored.
 Mostly, though, it's just sappy."

+In a slightly more positive review for Cinefantastique, Dan Scapperotti wrote "Liberties have been taken with the hero but this unsold pilot adds up to a mildly enjoyable TV experience".

-Will Eisner expressed dissatisfaction with the end result of The Spirit calling it "Awful" and "Cardboard" and saying the experience watching it "made my toes curl".
-Paul Aratow spoke of The Spirit with frustration having spent a decade trying to get the film made and complimented Steven E. de Souza's script, Michael Schultz' direction, and the film's production and costume design as high points while lamenting the fact ABC forced them to use Sam J. Jones as the lead and that had a different actor played The Spirit it would've resulted in a much stronger end result.
+Will Eisner expressed dissatisfaction with the result of The Spirit calling it "Awful" and "Cardboard" and saying the experience watching it "made my toes curl".
+Paul Aratow spoke of The Spirit with frustration having spent a decade trying to get the film made and complimented Steven E. de Souza's script, Michael Schultz' direction, and the film's production and costume design as high points while lamenting the fact ABC forced them to use Sam J. Jones as the lead and that had a different actor played The Spirit it would've resulted in a much stronger result.
+After the pilot failed to be picked up, Aratow said that he would like to take a second attempt at adapting The Spirit, possibly as an animated film, but that it would be dependent on Warner Bros. as they had purchased rights to The Spirit but had them in a "hold back" situation where even if they had no intention of doing anything with the property they could also choose to not let anyone else do anything until the rights expire.